Courses and seminars

 Operetta CLS High-Content Analysis System Training Successfully Completed

+The new high-content imaging tool, the Operetta CLS system, is now available for use, providing researchers with powerful capabilities for high-content imaging and analysis.
 The Operetta CLS Analysis System training took place on January 28–29, 2025 equipping participants with essential knowledge for utilizing this advanced system.
 The first two days focused on the hardware aspects, including how to capture images, navigate the software, select appropriate cell culture plates and slides, and use different objectives and other key components for daily operations

 This was followed by a two-week virtual and hands-on training when attendees had access to a virtual system, allowing them to gain in-depth expertise in image analysis as well practical skills to apply the Operetta CLS system to their specific research questions.